 According to the statistics, there are approximately 53k packages on Dart’s pub.dev and 616k on Maven central.
 That facilitates developers’ ability to discover solutions for various features and integrations.

 However, since prominent Flutter/Dart packages depend on dedicated individuals who volunteer their time, support may not always be reliable.
-Thus, hiring an experienced Flutter app development company is a good idea, especially for complex and sensitive projects.
+Thus, hiring an experienced Flutter app development agency is a good idea, especially for complex and sensitive projects.

 The KMM ecosystem is continuing to develop and is gaining momentum with more libraries and support from the community.